walidalves/ruby-challenge-tricentis/README.md

 3 - Open the terminal (from VSCode, or the one of your choice and navigate to the project folder) and run the command 'bundle install'

-4 - To run the scenarios, use the rake <name of tag>
+4 - To run the scenarios, use the rake >name of tag<

+Obs: For new tags, edit the Rakefile.rb.

+## Note 3:
+In this project there is Rubocop with all the rules enabled, it is interesting to do a treatment before starting to execute it.

+rubocop --format html --out reports/rubocop_report.html